rancher/docs/content/rancher/v2.x/en/installation/options/helm2/_index.md

 > **Important:** The Rancher management server can only be run on an RKE-managed Kubernetes cluster.
 Use of Rancher on hosted Kubernetes or other providers is not supported.

-> **Important:** For the best performance and security, we recommend a dedicated Kubernetes cluster for the Rancher management server.
+> **Important:** For the best performance, we recommend a dedicated Kubernetes cluster for the Rancher management server.
 Running user workloads on this cluster is not advised.
 After deploying Rancher, you can [create or import clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#cluster-creation-in-rancher) for running your workloads.

-We recommend the following architecture and configurations for the load balancer and Ingress controllers:
+## Recommended Architecture

 - DNS for Rancher should resolve to a Layer 4 load balancer (TCP)
 - The Load Balancer should forward port TCP/80 and TCP/443 to all 3 nodes in the Kubernetes cluster.